Obsidian-OS/docs/install.md

   ```
   - The created ISO is in the `out` directory.
 - **The customized ArchISO provides both `obsidianctl` and `mkobsidiansfs` tools out of the box.**
 - On startup, the ARbs installation wizard is available for easy installation.
+On the graphical ISOs, we have a graphical installer AND ARbs
 - Great for offline installations or when you need a complete bootable environment.

 ### **Option 3: Use an Existing Arch Linux Host**